kadena-io/marmalade/pact/collection-tutorial.md

 4. Run `init-collection`

 Finally, we have got our required fields to initiate our collection.
 The following code creates `muppet-v1` collection with 9 tokens that we generated above, with `k:aa5f18ed095607fbef309abd5511baaa0844e067a61ed4cf51d5333e770ed030` being the operator account in fungible, `coin`, with whitelist price of 5.0.
-This code should now be sent to the chain and make it into a block.
+This code should now be sent to the chain.

 ```
 (init-collection